EslavaDev/illidan/docs/examples/typescript.md

 # Typescript support

-Cronos support Typescript using babel-typescript plugin, it means during build phase types won't be checked.
+Illidan support Typescript using babel-typescript plugin, it means during build phase types won't be checked.
 If you need development type checking, follow these instructions:

 ## Install